raimon49/pip-licenses/README.md

 ```
 (venv) $ pip-licenses --allow-only="MIT License;BSD License"
 ```
-**Note:** When using this option, pip-licenses looks for an exact match.
-Packages with multiple licenses will only be allowed if that license combination is included in the list.
+**Note:** Packages with multiple licenses will only be allowed if all the licenses are included in the allow-only list.
 For example:
 ```
-# keyring library has 2 licenses, separated by a comma
+# keyring library has 2 licenses
 $ pip-licenses | grep keyring
  keyring             21.4.0     Python Software Foundation License, MIT License

-# Both licenses must be specified together.
+# Both licenses must be specified (order does not matter).
-$ pip-licenses --allow-only="Python Software Foundation License, MIT License;"
+$ pip-licenses --allow-only="Python Software Foundation License;MIT License;"

+# If any one license is missing, the check will fail.
+$ pip-licenses --allow-only="Python Software Foundation License"
+$ echo $?
+1
 ```